Loiza Lamers: Holland's Next Top Model

 she was eliminated in week 7 after having done Paso Doble to "Rhythm Is a Dancer", and been part of Team Gonzalez for the group dance to "Vogue" and "Push the Feeling On".

 In 2022, Lamers was one of masked singers in the Dutch television program The Masked Singer, she dropped out in her mermaid costume in the sixth episode.
 That same year, she self-presented Holland's Next Top Model under Simone van den Ende, and in September 2023, Lamers was a guest panelist on the RTL 4 program DNA Singers.
 In October of the same year, she was a guest on the television program Ik hou van Holland.

 Career

 In 2016, she starred in a modeling shoot for Diesel and About You alongside German model and trans man Benjamin Melzer.

 The same year, she starred in PETA's "I'd rather go naked than wear fur" campaign alongside Melzer.

-In 2021, she appeared in the television show De Verraders.
+In 2021, she appeared in the first season of the television show De Verraders, where she ended up in second position.
 In 2022, she appeared on the Dutch edition of the television show The Masked Singer.